Skip to content

 del list1[len(list1)-2:]

-# Add a tuple to the beginning of the list
+# addition at the beginning of a tuple list

 for i in (-12, -11, -10):